 Bonus: More War Games that Feature Naval Battles

 War Thunder is a great option which, although not exclusively containing naval battles, definitely has some great naval content.
 The focus is on flight, but no air combat game is complete without naval battles.
-You can experience naval warfare in War Thunder with aircraft carriers, warships, and naval aviation units.
+You can experience War Thunder naval warfare with aircraft carriers, warships, and naval aviation units.
 For a free game, it’s a great option.

 Battlefield 4 Naval Strike (expansion pack)